 Mechanical Engineering Degree Programs

-The Department of Mechanical Engineering offers two degree programs: a Bachelor of Science in Mechanical Engineering (BSME) and a Master of Science in Mechanical Engineering (BSME).
-Students enrolled in the undergraduate BSME program may also apply to the Accelerated Bachelor’s to Master’s (ABM) program.
+The Department of Mechanical Engineering also offers one graduate degree program: a Master of Science in Mechanical Engineering (MSME).
+Current undergraduate students may also apply to the Accelerated Bachelor’s to Master’s (ABM).

 Featured News + News Archive

 - Dr. Cesmeci Wins University Award of Excellence: Student Success

 - Georgia Southern Students Sweep Casting Competition

 Alumni Spotlight + Alumni Success Stories

 Zeb Mitchell, a graduate of the Mechanical Engineering program, is currently a Program Manager at Lockheed Martin Skunk Works®.
 Prior to his current role, he was a Senior Project Engineer at Lockheed Martin’s facilities in Marietta where he worked on the F35.